 Demo, demo, demo!

 We can’t say this enough.
-Try before you buy.
-Get a sense for how stable boards are, how easy they seem to be to paddle and how comfortable you feel on a given board.
+Try it before you buy it.
+Get a sense of how stable boards are, how easy they seem to be to paddle, and how comfortable you feel on a given board.
 Most local board shops have some sort of demo program.
 Or take some classes and try out different boards that way.
 And do the same thing with paddles!!!

 What Length Should I Get?